Jmotions/wallset-engine/README.md

 # Wallset Engine

-A powerful Linux wallpaper management tool that integrates **Wallpaper Engine** with **pywal** for dynamic color schemes.
-Select wallpapers from your Steam Workshop collection with an interactive fuzzy finder and automatically apply matching color themes to your desktop.
+A user-friendly UI wrapper for **linux-wallpaperengine** that makes managing Wallpaper Engine content on Linux simple and accessible.
+Browse your Steam Workshop wallpapers with an interactive fuzzy finder, automatically apply them across multiple monitors, and generate matching color schemes with **pywal** integration.

 ## Features